mmoadeli/MaidSafe-Vault/docs/PutFlow.md

     Manager<Address>
     ->> send to multiple non-NAE
     -> send to one non-NAE
-    Loop x in xs :
+    PLoop x in xs :  a parallel loop

 ### MAID PUT